-The timing of the arms and legs for breaststroke can sometimes be tricky, but as long as you pull THEN kick, it should come together.
+The timing of the arms and legs for breaststroke can sometimes be tricky, but as long as you pull and THEN kick, it should come together.

-contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes Click the link below for more information.
+My ebook The Complete Beginners Guide To Swimming contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes Click the link below for more information.

-This is a common question and you are not alone here.
+This is a common question, and you are not alone here.

 Learning to hold your breath and control your breathing, both whilst you are floating and whilst you have your feet on the pool floor, is essential to learning to relax.

-Try holding the poolside with both hands, with your facedown in the water and then letting go and standing up.
+Try holding the poolside with both hands, with your face down in the water and then letting go and standing up.
 You will have the security of the poolside near to you if you struggle or panic.
 Do this a few times before venturing further away from the poolside.

-Try it all again but this time lying on your back, face upwards.
+Try it all again, but this time lying on your back, face upwards.
 Stand yourself up a few times to get used to how it feels.
 Hold your breath just before you stand, just in case you partially submerge as you do it.

 Once you become more confident with standing up, from face up and face down, add some movement through the water to what you are doing.
-That is the part that is really causing your wobbly feeling.
+That is the part that is causing your wobbly feeling.

-Practice and patience will see you though.
+Practice and patience will see you through.